B i o g r a p h y

-With a diverse and wide repertoire, Eden is commended for his intellectual, bold, and creative performances of demanding and thought provoking programmes.
-Eden maintains a particular interest in piano music of the early 20th century, and excels in performance of works by composer-pianists such as Busoni, Reger, and Godowsky.
+With a diverse and wide repertoire, Eden is commended for his intellectual, bold, and creative performances of demanding programmes.
+He maintains a particular interest in piano music of the early 20th century, and enjoys discovering unduly neglected compositions.

-Some highlights of Eden’s recent performing activity include: Beethoven Concerto No. 4, Bridge Piano Sonata (CBSO Centre, Birmingham); Liszt B minor Sonata (HMT Leipzig); Beethoven Sonata Op.
+Some highlight of Eden’s recent performing activity include: Beethoven Concerto No. 4, Bridge Piano Sonata (CBSO Centre, Birmingham); Liszt B minor Sonata (HMT Leipzig); Beethoven Sonata Op.
 110, Scriabin 24 Preludes Op.
 11 (Buxton Festival); and Liszt Réminiscences de Norma (Frederiksberg Rådhus); and Rachmaninoff Cello Sonata (Betty Nansen Teatret), with Finnish cellist, Iiris Tötterström.

 Born in Nottingham, United Kingdom; Eden now lives in Hamburg, Germany.
 Eden gained his master's degree in Piano and Pedagogy from The Royal Danish Academy of Music, his teacher was Prof. Jens Elvekjær.
 Previous studies include those with Dr Robert Markham, and Mikhail Kazakevich, at the Royal Birmingham Conservatoire, UK; from where he gained a Bachelor's degree with honours.